adroitfajar/moldisc/README.md

 #### Setting up environment for GPT2

-Next, Execute the following command to create the environment for GPT2
+Next, Execute the following command to create the environment for GPT2 *subGPT* for GPT-2 installation with Pytorch.

 ```
 conda create env subGPT python=3.10
 ```

-The following command activates the -- environment and install the required software for GPT2.
+The following command activates the *subGPT* environment and install the required software for GPT2.

 ```
 conda activate subGPT